 Dries out liquids

-Another study reported that “3-carene increases the sleep duration and reduces sleep latency.”
+Another study reported that “it increases the sleep duration and reduces sleep latency.”
 The research also adds that apart from this terpenes’ hypnotic effect, it’s also an anti-oxidant and anti-stress.

 Researchers suggest that one can take advantage of the beneficial effects of 3-carene through forest bathing, inhaling pine essential oils, and oral supplements.
 They add, “We propose 3-carene as an excellent therapeutic agent for patients having sleep disorders or anxiety.”